Kskow/exam_ladger/readme.md

 Project will run with clean db, so you have to create users.

-To create user you have to run command **make shell** It will open django shell, than you have to type:
+To create user you have to run command **make shell** It will open python shell, than you have to type:

 **from webapps.exam_sheets.models import UserProfile user1 = UserProfile.objects.create_user(username="", password="", email="", is_examinator=True)